cromigon/ubooquity-docker/README.md

 # Introduction

 @cromignon has made an image for us in his [own repository](https://github.com/cromigon/ubooquity-docker), but doesn't seems to maintain it anymore.
 This image is built to be as lighweight and simple as possible.
-It is based on latest alpine and java 8.
+It is based on alpine and java 8.

 - **Ubooquity version** : 2.1.0